Dongcheng, Beijing: Boundary

-Physical
+Buildings and geography

 Like most of Beijing, the district is consistently level, with an elevation of 30–50 m above sea level, reflecting the city's location on the North China Plain.
 There are a few significant bodies of water, all lakes in parks—Liuyin Lake in that park and Youth Lake in Qingnianhu Park, both in the district's northern portion, and Dragon Lake in Longtan Park at the district's southeast corner.
 On the west central edge is the moat surrounding the Forbidden City.
 The Nanchang River, heavily channelized from its days as the once-walled city's north moat, flows across the district's north, with the South Moat paralleling the 2nd Ring Road along its southern boundary.
 Along the southern edge of the Forbidden City another small stream, the Changpu River, flows above ground for a kilometer.

 Much of the district is densely developed, with major streets following a grid plan, while the side streets connecting them are irregular.
 Temple of Heaven Park is the largest, at 267 ha, with the 42.7 ha Temple of Earth Park in the Hepingli Subdistrict in second.
 In addition to the parks already mentioned, others of note include Dongdan Park off that street in the central area of the district and Nanguan Park near the northeast corner.
 Some major arteries also have wide planted median strips.
 The Russian embassy complex just inside the Ring Road at the northeast corner of the district also has another large planted area, although it is fenced off.

 The most significant non-park urban open space in the district is the 44 ha Tiananmen Square at its west central point.
 It is a stone-paved pedestrian area with the Monument to the People's Heroes and Zhengyang Gate bracketing its one building, the Mausoleum of Mao Zedong.
 To the square's immediate north the 72 ha Forbidden City complex also has many vast courtyards.
 At the east end, the Workers' Gymnasium has some large paved areas and open lawns in its vicinity.
 There is also a large open plaza in front of the Beijing railway station.

 Architecture in the district varies greatly.
 It ranges in form from the small one and two-story ancient stone houses in the siheyuan plan, that line the district's many hutongs, the narrow, winding lanes that make up many neighborhoods on the side streets, to taller modern office buildings and hotels.
 Styles include the traditional Chinese architecture of the 15th-century imperial buildings in the Forbidden City and the various temples, the fin-de-siècle European revival styles in the Legation Quarter to the modern styles of today's newest buildings.
 The district has over a quarter of Beijing's Major National Historical and Cultural Sites, and a similar portion of its municipal-level heritage listings.
 Two of those, the Forbidden City and Temple of Heaven, are further inscribed as UNESCO World Heritage Sites.